The Power of Data Reduction for Matching: Kernelization for Matching on General Graphs

-\begin{observation} Let~$G-X$ be as described above with vertex set~$V \setminus X$ and let~$T$ be the pendant-free tree (forest) of~$G-X$ with vertex set~$V_T$.
-Then,~$|V \setminus X| \le 2|V_T| + k^2$. \end{observation} \iflong \begin{proof} Observe that~$V \setminus X$ is the union of all pendants in~$G-X$ and~$V_T$.
+\begin{observation}\ Let~$G-X$ be as described above with vertex set~$V \setminus X$ and let~$T$ be the pendant-free tree (forest) of~$G-X$ with vertex set~$V_T$.
+Then,~$|V \setminus X| \le 2|V_T| + k^2$. \end{observation} \begin{proof} Observe that~$V \setminus X$ is the union of all pendants in~$G-X$ and~$V_T$.
 Thus, it suffices to show that~$G-X$ contains at most~$|V_T| + k^2$ pendants.
 To this end, recall that we have a maximum matching for~$G-X$ with at most~$k^2$ free leaves.
 Thus, there are at most~$k^2$ leaves in~$G-X$ that have a sibling which is also a leaf since from two leaves with the same parent at most one can be matched.
 Hence, all but at most~$k^2$ pendants in~$G-X$ have pairwise different parent vertices.
-Since all these parent vertices are in~$V_T$, it follows that the number of pendants in~$G-X$ is~$|V_T| + k^2$. \end{proof} \fi We use the following observation to provide an upper bound on the number of leaves of~$T$.
+Since all these parent vertices are in~$V_T$, it follows that the number of pendants in~$G-X$ is~$|V_T| + k^2$. \end{proof} We use the following observation to provide an upper bound on the number of leaves of~$T$.

 \begin{observation} Let~$F$ be a forest, let~$F'$ be the pendant-free forest of~$F$, and let~$B$ be the set of all bottommost leaves in~$F$.
-Then, the set of leaves in~$F'$ is exactly~$B$. \end{observation} \iflong \begin{proof} First observe that each bottommost leaf of~$F$ is a leaf of~$F'$ since we only remove vertices to obtain~$F'$ from~$F$.
+Then, the set of leaves in~$F'$ is exactly~$B$. \end{observation}

+\begin{proof} First observe that each bottommost leaf of~$F$ is a leaf of~$F'$ since no bottommost leaf is removed and~$F'$ is a subgraph of~$F$.
 Thus, it remains to show that each leaf~$v$ in~$F'$ is a bottommost leaf in~$F$.

 We distinguish two cases of whether or not~$v$ is a leaf in~$F$: First, assume that~$v$ is not a leaf in~$F$.
-Thus, all of it child vertices have been removed.
+Thus, all of its child vertices have been removed.
 Since we only remove pendants to obtain~$F'$ from~$F$ and since each pendant is a leaf, it follows that~$v$ is in~$F$ the parent of one or more leaves~$u_1, \ldots, u_\ell$.
 Thus, by definition, all these leaves~$u_1, \ldots, u_\ell$ are bottommost leaves, a contradiction to the fact that they were deleted when creating~$F'$.

+Second, assume that~$v$ is a leaf in~$F$.
+If~$v$ is a bottommost leaf, then we are done.
+Thus, assume that~$v$ is not a bottommost leaf and hence a pendant.
+However, since we remove all pendants to obtain~$F'$ from~$F$, it follows that~$v$ is not contained in~$F'$, a contradiction. \end{proof}